gedeschaines/propNav/README.md

   Figure 12 for engagement saved in TXYZ.OUT.1243
  </p>

 If the "PRINT_TXYZ" flag in the propNav.py file is set to true, then a trajectory data file of the name "TXYZ.OUT.####" will be written to the ./out subdirectory.
 This trajectory data file can be read and rendered by the **pyThreeD** and **threeD** programs.
+An MP4 video of animated rendering produced by **pyThreeD** and **threeD**  for several **propNav** engagement sample cases may viewed by clicking on its corresponding link in the table presented on this [web page](https://gedeschaines.github.io/propNav).

 To utilize **pyThreeD** from a command terminal, invoke **python ThreeD.py _CaseId \[0|1]_** from within the ./propNav directory to execute pyThreeD.py.
 The *CaseId* argument corresponds to "####" dot-appended to a TXYZ.OUT filename, and *\[0|1]* option for saving rendered images as PNG files (0=False, 1=True).
 If using **threeD**, follow steps delineated in the "Execution Overview" section of the associated [README](https://github.com/gedeschaines/threeD#readme) file.
 The animated GIF displayed in the header of this document was rendered by **threeD**.

-Although **propNav** can be run from a command terminal, users may find it easier from within the Spyder IDE application.
+Although **propNav** can be run from a command terminal, users may find it easier from within the Spyder IDE application if neither SHOW_ANIM or SAVE_ANIM flags are set to true.
 Doing so allows code modification prior to program execution, such as changing missile or target initial conditions, or selecting different processing options.
 Additionally, if a Spyder IDE version 4 or greater is utilized, the twelve plot figures can be "inlined" within the Spyder workspace Plot Pane instead of cascaded across the desktop.
 Unfortunately "inlined" plots are not interactive.
 This primarily affects the 3D plot presented in figure 12.
 Instead of being able to rotate the plot for best viewing angle, the "elev" and "azim" arguments in figure 12's "ax.view_init()" procedure call have to be modified and the program rerun.
 It's best to click on the "X" (or press Ctrl+Shift+W) with the Plots Pane selected to remove all plots before rerunning propNav.py.

 To run **pyThreeD** from within the Spyder IDE application, a custom run configuration must be assigned to the pyThreeD.py file in which "Execute in an external system system terminal" is selected and *pyThreeD.py CaseId \[0|1]* is specified for "Command line options" within the "Console" section of the "Run configuration per file" dialog box.